Electric Vehicle Grand Prix: History

-The race
+Race

 The Electric Vehicle Grand Prix is an event at Purdue University that allows students to get real experience with electric vehicles.
 The first Electric Vehicle Grand Prix was held on April 18, 2010.
 Students join a team either through a build class or a student-organized team.
 Each team builds a battery-powered electric go-kart and races it in the event.
 The 2010 race was an endurance race consisting of 80 laps and a battery change.
 In 2011, a second event took place at the Indianapolis Motor Speedway where teams would compete in the International evGrand Prix.
 For the 2013 International evGrand Prix, the event was split up into two races.
 The first race featured electric karts with standard motors and batteries while the second race featured karts with upgraded motors and batteries.

 2013 ended up being the last race at the Purdue Grand Prix track and so that the event could make more money, all further races were moved to Indianapolis, despite the majority of teams coming from Purdue and most teams stating that they still desired an event at Purdue.
 In 2015 for the first time the race was sanctioned by USAC.
 In 2016, the evGrand Prix became part of the Student Karting World Finals, along with the High School evGrand Prix and the new National Gas Grand Prix, all of which were sanctioned by USAC.
 However, the National Gas Grand Prix was canceled after only two teams purchased karts for the race.
 After the 2015 event the race organizers split with USAC, with the race going forward being sanctioned by the World Karting Association and being run by the staff of the US distributor of Italian kart manufacturer Topkart.

 The 2017 event introduced the new high school division to the evGrand Prix, inviting high schools from around Indiana to purchase Topkart chassis and Alltrax/Motenergy powertrains to race before the collegiate event.
 The 2018 event brought in a new third division, the autonomous evGrand Prix.
 Only two teams were entered into the inaugural event, one, LHP Engineering Solutions, contracted by the event organizers and the other composed of students from the Electric Vehicle Club (EVC) at Purdue University.
 In the first year of the division, both teams elected to design the karts to be controlled via remote control.
 The student-built kart ultimately lapped the track in less than half of the time of the LHP-built kart.

-Education now
+Education

 At Purdue there were four classes offered that relate directly to electric vehicles across multiple disciplines, including "Communication and Emerging Technologies" and "Electric Vehicle Systems".
 However these classes were all cancelled by 2015.
 Many high school teams have classes involving the electric kart that then enter a kart into the race.